-USAA published a pragmatic guide to getting out of the military at the 15-year mark.
+USAA once published a pragmatic guide to getting out of the military at the 15-year mark.
 Its advice was practical and concrete -- how are your job prospects on the outside?
 How long will you work?
 Do you need major medical benefits?

 When we talk about leaving the military around our house, those outside-world questions are never the ones that seem to matter most.
 In fact, we never get to those questions at all.
 I’m no career counselor, but around here we consistently ask: